Raphhh/pumpkin/README.md

 #### The database config

 If you want to load your mocked data, you have to allow PHPUnit to access to your database.
-With Pumkin you have just to specify your config in the phpunit.xml.
+With Pumpkin you have just to specify your config in the phpunit.xml.

 For example